-We bring these 3 activities together to bring you a complete Karate tuition experience in Kensal Green .
+We bring these three activities together to bring you a complete Karate tuition experience in Kensal Green .

-Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wanted to learn martial arts and started teaching Karate in Okinawan schools.
-This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 (info courtesy of: Karate Class in Kensal Green )